-The programme consists of 3 phases: the foundation year ("propedeuse"), the main phase ("hoofdfase") and the graduation phase ("afstudeerfase").
-In September 2018 the new 'croho' study programme Logistics Management, differentiation International Fresh Business Management started with a new curriculum.
-For this reason the schedule below shows the overview of the unit of studies for the first and second study year.
+In September 2018 the new 'croho' study programme Logistics Management, main subject International Fresh Business Management started with a new curriculum.
+For this reason the schedule below shows the overview of the unit of studies for the first, second and third study year.

-The 3 phases are indicated with resp.
+The study programme is composed of learning arrangements.
+These are indicated with resp.
 PLA, HLA and ALA (with the exception of the minor).
 All tests are offered in two or three languages.
-For example the E in P01FE17 is for 'English'.
+For example the E in P01FE20 is for 'English'.
 The last 2 digits represent the specific cohort.